KrishnaSFIICS/krishnaSFIICS/README.md

 # 👋 Hi there!
 Welcome to my GitHub Profile

-I am an **experienced Salesforce IICS developer and MuleSoft Developer** with **8 years of experience** in IT.
+I am an **experienced Salesforce, IICS developer and MuleSoft Developer** with **8 years of experience** in IT.
 I specialize in delivering cutting-edge solutions using Salesforce  Informatica Intelligent Cloud Services (IICS) and Mulesoft

 ---